code-matt/redux-react-rails-boilerplate/README.md

 https://github.com/rbenv/rbenv https://github.com/bundler/bundler

 * Router - This is not set up to work with the react-router.
-If you think your design needs it, think again.
-If you still think it needs it, see this gist (coming soon) on a hack you can do to have Rails and React router play together.
+If you think your design needs it, see this gist (coming soon) on a hack you can do to have Rails and React router play together.

 * OAuth - Knock does not support multiple authentication  strategies out